Henshall/php-stripe-wrapper/readme.md

 ### Front End Example 2:
-Use this to create an inline form with bootstrap
+Use this to create an inline form with bootstrap.
+When copying make sure to change the scrf token and insert your stripe public key.
 ```html
 <body>
     <div class="container">